vikash-bhardwaj/ai-code-companion-documentation/README.md

   <img src="./assets/extension-context-menu.png" alt="Extension predefined commands for selected code via Context Menu" width="48%" /> <img src="./assets/extension-selection-command.png" alt="Extension Capability to add custom prompt/message for selected code" width="48%" />

-- Flexibility to provide different available model name and values for other supported parameters by the AI Provider
+- Flexibility to provide different model name available with your AI Provider and values for other supported parameters by the AI Provider
 - Ensure data privacy by sharing user prompts directly with the AI provider.
 It access OpenAI APIs directly from Visual Studio to get responses for your prompts without any middleware or third party integrations to train other models on your codebase

 ## Requirements